 Safety should always be a top priority, especially during walks in the early morning, evening, or on overcast days when visibility is low.
 Many high-quality dog coats come with built-in reflective piping, trim, or patches that light up when hit by headlights or a flashlight.
 Choosing a coat with bright colors or reflective details makes your dog much easier for drivers, cyclists, and other pedestrians to see.
 It’s a simple feature that provides an essential layer of safety, giving you confidence during those low-light walks and adventures.

-Our Top Picks: The Best Waterproof Dog Coats
+My Top Picks for Waterproof Dog Coats

 After countless hours of research and leaning on our decades of experience with dogs of all shapes and sizes, we’ve narrowed down the options to our absolute favorites.
 Choosing the right coat can feel overwhelming with so many choices out there, but it doesn't have to be.
 We focused on finding coats that truly deliver on their waterproof promise, prioritize your dog's comfort and freedom of movement, and are built to last through many seasons of wet-weather adventures.
 This list includes fantastic options for different climates, activity levels, and budgets, because every dog's needs are unique.